luiz-oberto/medicines-control/README.md

 # medicines-control
-This project has the objective to control the quantity of medicines of a atock
+This project has the objective to control the quantity of a medicines stock